 2 LEAFS: Painting of Bill and Gwaylon Leaf

-2 LEAFS is a show of paintings by two people, a Chinese immigrant, and his son.
+2 LEAFS is a show of paintings by a Chinese immigrant and his son.
 The title of the show refers to the last names of the two Las Vegas artists, Bill and Gwaylon Leaf.
 Bill is a retired professor of art still teaching part-time at the University of Las Vegas; his son, Gwaylon, is researching graduate schools having completed a Bachelor of Fine Art in Painting.

 A westerner might call their work abstract, but they did not simplify or distill the essence of some subject matter.
 Or they might label these pieces as nonobjective because there seems to be no apparent object of derivation.
 These are western, formalistic ways of describing art, which fall short in helping us understand the 2 LEAF exhibition.